withastro/docs/src/pages/en/guides/markdown-content.md

 }
 ```

-To preserve these defaults *only* in MDX, you can instead include `extendDefaultPlugins:true` as an `mdx` integration option.
+To preserve these defaults *only* in MDX, you can instead include `extendPlugins:true` as an `mdx` integration option.

 #### Remark-rehype options